-In 1999, Siegmar Schmidt became Professor for international relations and Comparative Government at the University of Koblenz-Landau, Germany.
+Siegmar Schmidt is Professor for International Relations and Comparative Government at the University of Koblenz-Landau, Germany.
 He is also scientific director of the Frank Loeb Institute.
-Previously he had worked as an Assistant Professor at the University of Trier and the University of Mainz.
-He held the Willy Brand-Chair of the German Academic Exchange Service (DAAD) at the University of the Western Cape in Cape Town, South Africa, in 2003/04.
+Previously he had worked as an assistant professor at the University of Trier and the University of Mainz.
+He held the Willy Brand Chair of the German Academic Exchange Service (DAAD) at the University of the Western Cape in Cape Town, South Africa, in 2003/04.
 His research interests and a wide range of publications focus on African politics, development issues, foreign policy of Western states and European integration.

-Peter Thiery is a senior researcher at the Institute of Political Science at the Ruprecht-Karls University of Heidelberg.
+Peter Thiery is senior researcher at the Institute of Political Science at the University of Heidelberg.
 His research focuses on democracy, the rule of law and transformation processes in Latin America.
-Since 2002, he has contributed to the development of the Transformation Index (BTI) and has been the regional coordinator for Latin America and the Caribbean.
-He received his Ph.D. for his thesis on Transformation in Chile from University of Mainz, where he also completed an M.A. with a thesis on democratization in Spain.
+Since 2002, he has contributed to the development of the BTI.
+With a doctoral thesis on "Transformation in Chile", he earned his Ph.D. at the University in Mainz, where he also completed an M.A. with a thesis on democratization in Spain.
 He also participated in several research projects at Universities of Munich and Würzburg, and was fellow at the Centre for Global Cooperation Research in Duisburg.
-His numerous publications include the co-authored Defekte Demokratie vol. 1 & 2 (2003; 2006).
+His numerous publications include the co-authored “Defekte Demokratie” vol. 1 & 2 (2003; 2006).